petervekony/letsplay/README.md

 ## Prerequisites

+Since there is no front-end included in the project, it requires the use of an API tool (like Postman with a GUI, or HTTPie in the terminal or with a GUI).
+So far I've only tested using Postman.

 Running the API requires a Java Development Kit installed.
 This project was written using JDK 17.

 Also, the API requires a MongoDB database to connect to.
 If you want to host the database on another computer or a container, you need to modify the MongoDB host and port variables in the *application.resources* file.